 Detail information on all cancer outcomes is provided in two files: one for in situ and invasive breast cancer, and another with all other cancer sites.
 During the WHI study, only the primary cancers (breast, ovary, endometrial, colon, rectum, rectosigmoid junction) were centrally adjudicated and SEER coded.
 Cancers from all other sites were locally adjudicated.
 In the Extension Study, all cancers are centrally adjudicated, and the primary cancers continue to be SEER coded.
 All other cancers will eventually be SEER coded.
 The CCC is retrospectively coding one cancer site at a time.
 When all cases form one site are complete, all new cancers at that site will be coded prospectively.
-As of August 14, 2009, SEER coding is complete for the following sites: esophagus, lung, lymphoma (Hodgkin's and non-Hodgkin's), leukemia, multiple myeloma and pancreas.
+As of March 31, 2011 SEER coding is complete for the following sites: biliary tract, bladder, brain, esophagus, eye and adnexa, gallbladder, genital organs, kidney, leukemia, liver, lung, lymphoma (Hodgkin's & non-Hodgkin's), melanoma of the skin, multiple myeloma, pancreas, peritoneum, renal pelvis, stomach, thyroid, vagina and vulva.
 Form 130 is used to record the SEER coding, as well as estrogen and progestin receptor assays and Her2/Neu results for breast cancers.
 The local adjudication of cancers recorded only the site, tumor behavior, reporting source and diagnostic confirmation status on Form 122.